Bachelor of Arts and Bachelor of Business and Commerce

 The Marketing major is accredited by the Australian Marketing Institute (AMI) and students are eligible for credit towards becoming a Certified Practicing Marketer (CPM) upon completion.

 Design your degree by choosing your majors to fit your career ambitions.
 Imagine where majors in Tourism Management and Indigenous Studies, Finance and Legal Studies, Marketing and Journalism, or International Business and Language and Culture could take you?
-Prepare yourself for a career as an events coordinator, accountant, public relations officer, archaeologist, business analyst or journalist.
+Prepare yourself for a career as an events coordinator, accountant, public relations officer, brand manager, marketing and communications officer, archaeologist, business analyst or journalist.

-Bachelor of Business and Commerce majors: Accounting, Aviation Management and Safety, Business Administration, Business Economics, Business Law, Finance, General Commerce, Human Resource Management, Information Technology Management, International Business, Management and Leadership, Marketing, Marketing and Hospitality Management, Sustainable Business, Logistics and Supply Chains, Tourism Management and Tourism and Events Management.
+Bachelor of Business and Commerce majors: Accounting, Aviation Management and Safety, Business Administration, Business Economics, Business Law, Finance, General Commerce, Human Resource Management, Information Technology Management, International Business, Management and Leadership, Marketing, Marketing and Hospitality Management, Sustainable Business, Tourism Management and Tourism and Events Management.

 Bachelor of Arts majors: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary International Studies, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Journalism Extended, Language and Culture (German and Mandarin Chinese), Legal Studies, Public Relations and Social Justice Studies.